JeyDi/website/README.md

 If you see something that it's not right or correct, or if you think I can do something better, please let me know opening an issue :)

+ps: I know since I'm using Astro that it's not a proper "vanilla" website and there are a lot of js libraries, but there is always a threshold between simplicity and complexity.

 ## Created with

 - [Astro](https://docs.astro.build/) The web framework for content-driven websites